 Due to low levels of education and literacy, and restricted communication networks, there's a widespread lack of understanding about health problems and the benefit of health care and medical treatments.
 People may not know they have an eye problem, or if they do are unaware it can be treated.

-For it's population Papua New Guinea should have at least 80 eye doctors to meet its eye care needs, yet only 11 are active in eye care.
+For its population Papua New Guinea should have at least 80 eye doctors to meet its eye care needs, yet only 11 are active in eye care.
 We've invested significant resources in training eye doctors and continue to advocate for more to be trained.
-In 2007, we set up eye nurse training in partnership with Divine Word University, with 77 graduates to date.
-Our goal is to train eight nurses each year.
+In 2007, we set up eye nurse training in partnership with Divine Word University, with 86 graduates to date.

 Since 2007, we've managed the Modilon Eye Clinic based at Modilon General Hospital in the Madang Province.
 The eye clinic provides comprehensive eye care services including diabetic eye care and surgery.
 We also provide eye care services to rural populations through regular outreaches.

 Our goal in Papua New Guinea is to ensure its people have access to high quality eye care, provided by a skilled local eye care workforce, in a supportive, sustainable healthcare environment.